springtestdbunit/spring-test-dbunit/README.md

 The dataSetLoader attribute allows you to specify a custom loader that will be used when reading datasets (see below).

+The databaseOperationLookup attribute allows you to specify a custom lookup strategy for DBUnit database operations (see below).

 Advanced configuration of the DbUnitRule
 ========================================

 NOTE: This section only applies when you are using the DBUnitRule JUnit @Rule.
 See above if you are using the DbUnitTestExecutionListener.

 The DBUnitRule JUnit rule will inspect private fields of your test class in order to configure itself.
 If your test includes either a DataSource field or an IDatabaseConnection then this will be used to obtain a database connection.
-You can also include a DataSetLoader field if you want to use a custom loader when reading datasets (see below).
+You can also include a DataSetLoader field if you want to use a custom loader when reading datasets and a custom DatabaseOperationLookup (see below).

 If you need more fine-grain control you can also call the setter methods directly on the rule.